What Are AMS Ads? A Book Advertising and Amazon Marketing Services for Authors Guide

 A Powerful Addition to Product Detail Content

-Experienced self-publishers understand that while spending wisely on AMS is essential, getting your keywords right is also critical to winning the battle for the first page of the Amazon search results page.
+Experienced self-publishers understand that while spending time wisely on AMS ads is essential, getting your keywords right is also critical to winning the battle for the first page of the Amazon search results page.

 A well-primed organic search strategy is a relevant tool in your marketing toolbox.
 The combination of well-written and properly optimized content and an AMS ad campaign is highly effective at delivering on your sales goals for your book.